 Sunday Worship – We generally gather from about 10.30am and the service starts at 10.45am following a 4-5min period when we share news and welcome people as well as prepare ourselves for worship by reading together a short set of appropriate words called ‘The Collect for the day’.

-After the service many people stay for a tea/coffee and a chat.
+After the service we welcome people to stay for a tea/coffee and a chat.

 Forthcoming Services (you are welcome to all of the following and details of what to expect can be found below the list of services – if you are unsure or unfamiliar and want more information do get in touch using the ‘Get in Touch’ information).